 - Relative Humidity

-Humidity plays an important role in facilitating the plant’s growth and the amount it yields as it determines its ability to absorb moisture.
+Humidity plays an important role in facilitating the plant’s growth and the amount it yields.
+It determines its ability to absorb moisture.
 Humidity that is too high causes the leaves to reach in for moisture in the surrounding air.
-As a consequence, it delays the growth of the plant and increases its susceptibility to molds and as well as potential rotting of the bud.
+As a consequence, it delays the growth of the plant.
+It also increases its susceptibility to molds as well as potential rotting of the bud.